Decentralized Mesh Network Peer

 - Fault Tolerance: Network continues if servers go offline

-- Real-Time Updates: WebSocket-based state synchronization
+- Real-Time Updates: SSE (Server-Sent Events) based state synchronization

 Mesh Network Architecture